rohitdtu/card-shuffle-game/README.md

 ## Improvements
 **Resuability of Left and Righ Deck components**<br/>
-As per the current implementation we are using different components for Left and Right Decks .
+Due to time constraint we are using different components for Left and Right Decks .
 We could have reused a single component instead of using different components